GolsaHeidari/rag-wikipedia/README.md

-# rag-wikipedia
+# RAG-Wikipedia project
-RAG pipeline using Wikipedia dataset with SBERT retriever and Qwen LLM
+This project implements a basic Retrieval-Augmented Generator (RAG) pipeline using the Wikipedia database.

+## Steps:
+- Step 1: Repository setup